rscharf1/Eye-Specialists-of-Westchester/README.md

 # Eye Specialists of Westchester

-Website for phthalmology practice located in New Rochelle, NY.
+Website for ophthalmology practice located in New Rochelle, NY.